mootline/borderline/README.md

 - [ ] Support multiple borders for disconnected groups within the same element
 - [ ] TailwindCSS plugin component
 - [ ] Add support for different border styles
-- [ ] Figure out why the package is so big